HenriqueLDSa/Time-Keeper/README.md

 # TimeKeeper

-TimeKeeper is a versatile Android application designed to assist users with various time-related functionalities.
+TimeKeeper is an Android application designed to assist users with various time-related functionalities.
 Whether you need to count events, measure time intervals, countdown to important moments, or set alarms for specific occasions, TimeKeeper has you covered.
-This app combines a user-friendly interface with powerful features to enhance your time management capabilities.
+This app combines a user-friendly interface with features to enhance your time management capabilities.

 ## Features